cassiozen/mithryn-ttrpg/combat.md

 Two-handed: Requires both hands free (the PC can’t bear a shield, for example).
 Throwable: Can be used at range by hurling.

-Besides these commom tags, some weapons can have unique tags (with unique mechanical effects).
+Besides these common tags, some weapons can have unique tags (with unique mechanical effects).
 Check the Equipment section for a full list of weapons.
 For example, a Rapier has the “Precise” tag, which allows for the bearer to reroll any dice showing 1.

 ---